Can $E_8$ unification at low energies be consistent with proton decay?: Introduction

-The setup presented here accomplishes a low energy gauge coupling unification consistent with proton decay bounds.
-Second and third generation quark masses turn out at tree level while first generation quarks and lepton masses are generated radiatively, thus inducing a hierarchy among them.
-Our theoretical considerations demonstrate that an appropriately chosen orbifold (including its associated Wilson lines) breaks the $E_8$ symmetry directly to the SM, leaving its particle content as the low energy, anomaly free spectrum (there are also a few heavier fields relevant to low energy phenomenology such as right-handed neutrinos, vector-like fermions and additional scalar doublets).
-A comprehensive analysis of Wilson lines in the effective potential approach and the associated ED mechanism of SUSY breaking is beyond the scope of this Letter, and we leave this aspect for a future dedicated work.
-In the remainder of this work, we adopt a conjecture that SUSY gets broken by some yet unknown mechanism at or below the orbifold compactification scale whose effect can always be parametrized in a suitable way (e.g.~by an appropriate conventional choice of the soft SUSY breaking potential at low scales \'a la MSSM).
+The setup presented here accomplishes a low-energy gauge couplings' unification consistent with proton decay bounds.
+Second and third generation quark masses emerge at tree level while first generation quarks and lepton masses are generated radiatively, thus inducing a strong hierarchy among them.
+Our theoretical considerations demonstrate that an appropriately chosen orbifold, including its associated Wilson lines, breaks the $E_8$ symmetry directly to the SM, leaving its particle content as the low-energy anomaly-free spectrum.
+In addition, we identify a few heavier fields possibly relevant to low energy phenomenology such as right-handed neutrinos, vector-like fermions and additional scalar doublets.
+The main aim of this Letter is to formulate such a novel $E_8$-based framework for Grand Unification model-building featuring the principal possibility for a strongly suppressed proton decay down to rather low unification scales.
+We leave a more comprehensive analysis of Wilson lines' breaking mechanism in the effective potential approach and the associated ED mechanism of SUSY breaking in this framework for a future dedicated and elaborate work.